 - idc = (ob * rate + (construction + equity ) * rate/2)/(1-rate/2)

-You can download a file that uses this method by clicking on the button below.
+You can download a file that uses this method to solve the interest during construction problem in an annual model by clicking on the button below.

 Second, make sure the closing balance is NOT part of the interest expense calculation

 Look around for the model for the interest expense or interest income calculations.
 If the calculation uses the closing balance, change the calculation.
 Make the interest on the opening balance which implicitly assumes that the repayment etc. occurs at the END of the period.
 If you are worried about this assumption change the timing of the model.
 For example, change an annual model to a quarterly model, at least for the debt schedule.

 Third, in PF Model make sure there is a summary sources and uses statement with IDC, Fees and DSRA funding during construction

 The IDC, fees and DSRA cannot be fixed with a simple copy and paste macro.
 To fix the IDC first use the clumsy copy and paste method.
 This involves the following steps:

 First make a copy and paste near the sources and uses statement.
 Name ranges and copy the COMPUTED TO FIXED with paste special.
 Do this with recording a macro.
 In this section I explain how you can resolve a couple of circular references that arise in corporate models.
 The most classic circular reference comes from interest expense and interest income that is affected by financing over the course of the year.

 Note: please do not make your macro password protected as if it is something fancy.
 In fact it ruins your model and destroys the ability to efficiently make scenario analysis.